machine-learning-exchange/mlx/api/README.md

     2021/09/27 15:44:48.329 INFO    [flaskapp] Enable cross-origin support with 'flask-cors': origins='*' 2021/09/27 15:44:48.335 INFO    [waitress] Serving on http://0.0.0.0:8080

-Now you can bring up the MLX UI which should be connected to the MLX API on local port `8080`
+Now you can bring up the MLX UI on `localhost` port `80` which should be connected to the MLX API on local port `8080`

     http://localhost:80/

-Or bring up the Swagger API spec on port `8080` to test API endpoints directly
+You can also bring up the Swagger API spec on port `8080` to test API endpoints directly

     http://localhost:8080/apis/v1alpha1/ui/